canozbey/SplitExp/README.md

 ```shell
 $ perl text_to_sentences_v1.pl
 ```
-- You may also embed sentence boundary detection scripts easily in 4 different programming languages provided [here](/scripts).
+- You may also embed sentence boundary detection scripts in your code easily in 4 different programming languages provided [here](/scripts).

 ### Clone